dhesse/dhesse/README.md

 You've come to Dirk's github profile.

-- I’m currently working in Safety and Sustainability at an oil major.
+- I’m currently working in Digital Safety and Sustainability at an oil major.
 Keeping the planet and its people safe. 🌍
 - I also teach at [UiO][1] (where I'm an aossciate professor) how to make [data-driven decision using ML][2].
   - Fun fact: I also gave one of the [first ever lectures in data science at UiO][3].
   - Lecture materials